 Our initial one-hour assessment allows us to take a thorough history to assess all the factors that may be contributing to your problem.
 All assessments are conducted in a private and supportive environment.

-In cases where the condition relates to the pelvic floor, bladder or bowel or pelvic pain in adults an internal examination may be recommended.
-This will be discussed with you during your appointment and we we will always respect your choice of assessment.
+In cases where your condition relates to the pelvic floor, bladder or bowel or pelvic pain in adults, an internal examination may be recommended.
+This will be discussed with you during your appointment and we will always respect your choice of assessment.

 Following this, where appropriate, Amy will begin treatment.
 This may include education, dry needling, massage, home-exercise prescription and clinical movement therapy (incorporating clinical pilates).